manupatet/quickdocs/setup/podman.md

 1. It gives you a graphical option to choose VM type (applehv or libkrun).
 2. Lays out nicely what's running and what extensions are there.

-Beyond that, dmg installer seemed completely disconnected from its CLI counterpart.
+Beyond that, dmg installer seemed somewhat disconnected from its CLI counterpart.
 Some commands worked through graphical interface, some through CLI, some on none.
-So much so, that even after uninstalling podman, the CLI command was still very much functional.
+To the point that, even after uninstalling podman, the CLI command was still functional.
 I did a bunch of manual jugglary to remove and clean up my system.
 If you're unlucky enough to be in the same situation, refer to appendix for safe removal or podman.
 Therefore, on with the homebrew route.

 ### Steps
 For GPU support, install krunkit first